dilwit/spring-cloud-eureka-server/README.md

 # spring-cloud-eureka-server

-- Self secured server with HTTP Basic authentication - TODO
--
+# Spring
+- 1.5 release used across with Edgware.SR2 cloud version

+# Discovery server
-- Server itself not a client
+- Not register itself as a client
+- HTTP Basic authentication enabled